L2JE/Variacode-Candidate-Exercise/readme.md

     ./gradlew build
     ./cplib path/to/rundeck/libext

-If you place rundeck directory right next to the project root you can run ./cplib without any parameters
+If you place rundeck directory right next to the project root you can simply run ./cplib without any parameters